Parker Family Saga: Ollie Hopnoodle's Haven of Bliss (1988)

-Released as a made-for-television film, as a collaboration between American Playhouse and Walt Disney Television; the movie was met with mixed-to-positive critical reception.
+Released as a made-for-television film, as a collaboration between American Playhouse and Walt Disney Television, the film was met with mixed-to-positive critical reception.

 Set during 1950s America, high school-aged Ralph Parker applies for his first summer break job with his friends.
 After various applications, the group gets hired to work at Scott's Used Furniture Palace.
 With plans to save their money, they endure tiring conditions of delivering heavy appliances such as refrigerators up flights of stairs.
 The work quickly becomes Ralph's source of pain, stress, and nightmares.
 In the meantime, as the Parkers prepare for their planned vacation, they soon discover that their family dog named Fuzzhead is missing.
 Though Mr. Parker is unfazed, Mrs. Parker threatens her husband with cancelling their trip if they cannot find the animal.
 When the pair post poorly drawn posters with a large reward for the return of their pet, countless neighbors appear with various dogs with hopes of earning the prize money.
 Later, the couple find Fuzzhead riding in the back of Rolls-Royce and pursue the driver until they are able to regain possession of Fuzzhead.
 Meanwhile, after Ralph is fired from his job, he tells his parents that he quit so that he can join them on their family roadtrip.

 Together, the family prepares for the ultimate getaway to Ollie Hopnoodle's Haven of Bliss.
 Over-packed, the family encounters comedic events along the way.
 Fully expecting their destination to be a place of relaxation, the family may find more misadventures upon arrival.